thefonso/api_provider/readme.md

 STEP 0: setting things up

+check to see what versions of rails you have installed

+	gem list rails --local

+look for something like this

+	** LOCAL GEMS **
+	rails (5.1.1, 5.1.0)

+we want to install 4.2.1 and 3.2.13 as well let's start with 4.x

+	gem install rails -v '4.2.1' -V --no-ri --no-rdoc

+then again for 3.x

+	gem install rails -v '3.2.13' -V --no-ri --no-rdoc

+Now check the install with the gem list command

+	gem list rails --local

-we are going to build this out with a Rails 3 app with postgres and no test framework (I prefer rspec)
+We are ready now. we are going to build this out with a Rails 3 app with postgres and no test framework (I prefer rspec)

     rails __3.2.13__ new api_providerdemo -T -d=postgresql